Read Time: 5 Minutes|

-Let’s take a closer look at the cost of living in the seven most expensive cities in the US to help you make an informed decision about areas that you may be considering moving to.
+Let’s take a closer look at the cost of living in the thirteen most expensive cities in the US to help you make an informed decision about areas that you may be considering moving to.

 A steady South Pacific breeze, beautiful beaches, and cascading mountains make Honolulu a dream location for many.
 You also get to celebrate for three days each year at the Honolulu Festival which features a vibrant blend of Asian, Pacific, and Hawaiian cultures culminating in a grand parade through Waikiki.

 It all sounds incredible, but how affordable is it to live there?
 The first thing to keep in mind is that Honolulu is considered one of the most isolated big cities on earth so most food and supplies must be imported which adds to costs.
 Additionally, Hawaii is the most expensive state for energy in the nation, with the highest average monthly electricity bill, according to a report by Finder.com.

 According to Zillow, the median home value in Honolulu is currently $779,742.

 Frank Sinatra famously sang that “if you can make it there, you can make it anywhere,” though one has to wonder if “Ol’ Blue Eyes” also factored in the high cost of living in NYC.
 That’s because New York City has the distinction of being the most expensive city in the United States.
 In fact, according to the Council for Community and Economic Research, the cost of living in Manhattan is a jaw-dropping 154% higher than the national average.
 Given the high cost of living there, it’s not uncommon for an average salary to be unable to offset the Big Apple’s sky-high living expenses.